 Organic’s advantage decreased when looking at only quotable leads.
 Using this new data, we found out that the organic search received 2.5 times more leads than paid (28 vs. 11).

-As a quote, value is added to each of the quotable leads; we can then calculate the total quote value by source.
+As the quote value is added to each of the quotable leads; we can then calculate the total quote value by source.

 Hold on a minute!
 Organic leads had a total quoted value of $139,751.58, but paid quoted value was $142,025.25.
 That means even though organic search had 2.5 times the amount of leads over paid search, the paid search leads were worth more in quoted value.